In 1996, Tupac Shakur was the crown prince of West Coast rap.

 Shakur's second album, Strictly 4 My N.I.G.G.A.Z., came out in February 1993 and also went platinum.

 He was fast becoming the voice of a Black community that was tired of coming out on the losing side.
 And yet he wasn't always so serious.
 He also liked partying and smoking weed, and living the life of a beloved rapper.

 As Arsenio Hall commented when Shakur appeared on his show in 1993, it seemed as though there were "two Tupacs."

 At the same time, however, a third Shakur started to emerge.

-He was arrested twice in Los Angeles in March 1993, on March 11 for carrying a concealed weapon and on March 13 after allegedly attacking a limo driver who had driven him to a taping of In Living Color.
+He was arrested twice in Los Angeles in March 1993 for carrying a concealed firearm (he was convicted and given probation) and again after allegedly attacking a limo driver who had driven him to a taping of In Living Color.
 Shakur told a judge that he thought the driver may have been reaching for a gun.
-Those charges were dropped; he was convicted on the gun charge.
+Those charges were dropped.

 While Shakur's star in the hip-hop community was rocketing ever higher, he was also increasingly in demand in Hollywood.
 His acting career began with his role as a troubled teen in the 1992 drama Juice.
 The New York Times called him the movie's "most magnetic figure."